oneHamidreza/Meow-Framework-MVVM/README.md

 |`Meow.Spinner.Filled`|Spinner with Filled style|
 |`Meow.Spinner.Filled.Dense`|Spinner with Filled dense style|

-Meow Spinner Attributes:
- > For use validation Feature you should add `MeowSpinner` to `FormView` Layout
+> If you want to use Validation Feature, you should add `MeowSpinner` to `FormView` Layout.
->

 |Attributes|Descriptions|
 |---|:---:|
 |`meow_validateType`|Types: `empty`,`optional`|